brianjdowling101/project-1-concrete-handbag/README.md

  - Patreon
  - Etsy

+ To encourage the fans to support the band by purchasing merchandise, such as shirts, posters, or music.
+This helps generate revenue while strengthening fan loyalty.

 ![image](assets/images/merch.png)

 The **highlighted links** have been changed to **white** to improve **readability** and **accessibility** for all readers.